adzierzanowski/AdventOfCode/README.md

 ### AdventOfCode 2020

 3 days late but I've managed to do all the puzzles.
+I didn't spend much time optimizing (just the obvious things that I catched during the coding), so some of the solutions take long to complete.

 | Day | Theme                         | Time\*\*\* | Was it hard?*                               |
 |-----|-------------------------------|------------|---------------------------------------------|